adhyh/homebridge-vwconnectid/README.md

 * Set climatisation on and off.
 Setting the temperature doesn't automatically trigger on/ off state.

 ## Changelog
+* 1.1.3: Bugfix error messages when other driver is using the car.
 * 1.1.2:
 * * Bugfix parked event
 * * Less verbose error messages when VW backend is unavailable